pombase/website/src/docs/faq/how-can-i-retrieve-sequence-coordinates-for-all-features-of-a-particular-type.md

     Select the desired feature type(s) from the output file of stable IDs (bear in mind that Ensembl idiosyncratically uses "biotype" to mean feature type).
-Note, however, that EG is updated much less frequently than PomBase, so EG data will rarely be as up-to-date as the PomBase web site.
+Note, however, that EG is updated much less frequently than ${database_name}, so EG data will rarely be as up-to-date as the ${database_name} web site.
 Documentation is available:

 Query: <app-query-link [goToResults]="true" [linkText]="'snoRNA genes'" [predefinedQueryId]="'snorna_genes'">